 OpenAFS allows sharing of disk space among hosts by letting all AFS participants share one logical file space.
 The root level directory is /afs, with Internet domains, known as cells, descending from there.
 UNC’s openafs cell is named isis.unc.edu.

-Follow these steps to load the openafs package:
+Follow these steps to load the openafs package on a local machine:

-- Go to the Package Space Local Downloads page and click on the openafs link.
+1. Go to the openafs Package Space Local Downloads page.

-- Click on the link for the openafs version you wish to download.
+2. Click on the name of the openafs version you wish to download.

 3. Follow the installation instructions on the download page.

 Make sure you are subscribed to the openafs package: